jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

       Gutters have been purchased and installed is a gift from `Ann`_ that `Molly`_ gratefully noted to Business Meeting.

-      Upcoming expenses, `Building Committee`_ really wants electronic outlets in Basement for `Young Friends`_.
-Add two outlets in the Basement, the Electrian will be running metal conduit to the basement, permit, fees, labor and equipments $435.
+      Upcoming expenses, Building Committee really wants electronic outlets in Basement for Young Friends.
+Add two outlets in the Basement, the Electrician will be running metal conduit to the basement, permit, fees, labor and equipments $435.
 The gas heaters in the bathrooms are not safe convert to electric, labor materials $735, both $1,170.
-Question about if safe heaters blow out circut for basement If and we remodal.
+Question about if safe heaters blow out circuit for basement If and we remodel.
 No heat in the basement?
-      If in and when we replace heaters in a remodal, extension reconfigured the bathrooms in the addition.
+      If in and when we replace heaters in a remodel, extension reconfigured the bathrooms in the addition.
 We could also put a bathroom in the basement for first day school?
 Put in money that we later tear-down during a remodel.